Skip to content

 How to approach lease renewals with your tenants

-Approaching your tenant about lease renewals can be a tricky task.
+Approaching your tenant about lease renewals can be a tricky task when you’re investing in rental property.
 It is important to remain organized as well as professional.
 Take time to review the current lease so you can understand the existing agreement and plan for any changes that need to be made.

-In addition, make sure to give your tenants plenty of notice before the renewal period, so there is enough time for them to consider their options.
-Have an open dialogue with your tenant about the terms of their new lease, and be sure to address any potential issues or concerns they may have before finalizing the agreement.
+In addition, make sure to give your tenants plenty of notice before the renewal period.
+That way, they’ll have enough time to consider their options.
+Have an open dialogue with your tenant about the terms of their new lease.
+Be sure to address any potential issues or concerns they may have before finalizing the agreement.
 Doing so will help ensure that everyone remains on good terms throughout the course of the lease renewal process.

 What to do if a tenant wants to move out early